tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 ### Step 1: Domain name & DNS

-A domain name pointing to your web service isn't absolutely necessary if you don't mind typing in the IP address into the browser's address bar, or that it runs without any user interactions (say, a web analytics service), then it's fine without a domain name.
-However with a domain name, you can safely redirect users to server at a new IP should you decide to scale up or migrate to another host later &mdash; just change the A record on your DNS setting.
+A domain name pointing to your web service isn't necessary if you don't mind typing in the IP address into the browser's address bar, or that it runs without any user interactions (say, a web analytics service), then it's fine without a domain name.
+However, with a domain name, you can safely redirect users to server at a new IP should you decide to scale up or migrate to another host later &mdash; just change the A record on your DNS setting.